-The School Curriculum
+The Selsted School Curriculum Offer and Experience

 Relationship and Sex Education (RSE)

-Children will be taught in their year groups rather than classes for RSE to ensure appropriate content is taught to the appropriate age of the child.
+Children will be taught in their year groups rather than classes for RSE to ensure appropriate content is taught to the age of the child.

 Parents have the opportunity to opt their children out of either specific lessons in RSE or the entire content.
 Letters will be sent home at the beginning of each academic year with an opt out form attached.

 Health Education is taught within the general education programme and is included as part of the Citizenship and PHSE class lessons.
 Any questions will be answered in as honest and natural a manner as possible.
 The school uses The 3D PSHE through our foundation curriculum 'Learning Means the World'.
 We also use national initiatives such as anti bullying week to support the curriculum.
 British values are also supported through this area.

 All information regarding Religious Education at Selsted including our policy and the curriculum intent, implementation and impact can be found on our RE page.
 Here

 At Selsted School we feel it is important that the children are exposed to a rich curriculum, including some things that may not be in the national curriculum.
 This may include developing additional social skills, learning a new skill or being exposed to something completely new.
 To ensure this happens and that it remains a priority for us we hold enrichment weeks at the end of each seasonal term.
 These are not usually subject based and are chosen by the children at the beginning of each academic year.
 Past weeks have included; enterprise, outdoor learning, health and well-being, The arts, Christmas around the world to name just a few.